 I remember really liking that song.

-Recently downloaded "Sunset Grill," too--always liked tha one.
+Recently downloaded "Sunset Grill," too--always liked that one.

-But Jason and I were listening to oldies radio at home yesterday and we both groaned loudly from different rooms when "Hotel Calif." came on.
+But Jason and I were listening to oldies radio at home yesterday and we both groaned loudly from different rooms when "Hotel California" came on.

 Amir - 4:43 PM